Who's in charge? Hunt reverses Truss plans – Daily Business

 Who’s in charge?
 Hunt reverses Truss plans

-Chancellor Jeremy Hunt today distanced himself from Prime Minister Liz Truss’s bungled growth plan by saying tax rises and spending cuts lie ahead.
+Chancellor Jeremy Hunt has distanced himself from Prime Minister Liz Truss’s bungled growth plan by saying tax rises and spending cuts lie ahead.

+He is expected to delay by 12 months a planned reduction to the basic rate of income tax, according to a report this weekend, adding to other reversals of tax cuts that were announced in the mini-budget by his predecessor Kwasi Kwarteng.

-Mr Hunt, who was parachuted into Number 11 on Friday following the sacking of Kwasi Kwarteng, is focused on a “clean state” which suggests re-drawing the new Prime Minister’s strategy.
+Mr Hunt, who was parachuted into Number 11 on Friday following the sacking of Mr Kwarteng, is focused on a “clean state” which suggests re-drawing the new Prime Minister’s strategy.

 His comments, including an assertion that “mistakes” were made by his predecessor, has raised questions about who is in charge of the government.
 Asda chairman Lord Rose described Ms Truss as a “busted flush”.